castai/docs/docs/guides/ingress.md

 * A certificate manager configured to manage TLS certificates with [letsencrypt.org](https://letsencrypt.org);
 * Metric collection for your ingress traffic;

-Let's deploy, configure and inspect a basic application: an empty Caddy server.
+Let's deploy, configure, and inspect a basic application: an empty Caddy server.

 ## Prerequisites

-First and foremost, create or have a CAST AI cluster ([guide](../getting-started/creating-your-first-cluster.md)) ready to go.
+First and foremost, you need to create or have a CAST AI cluster ([guide](../getting-started/creating-your-first-cluster.md)) ready to go.

-In cluster details page on the console, note the "GSLB DNS" value.
-The value should look similar to `1234567890.your-cluster-name-7da6f229.onmulti.cloud` once  the cluster is finished creating.
-This is the internal DNS name for your future ingress, but in order for the TLS setup  to work, you'll need an CNAME alias for it, using host name of your choice.
-For example, if you prepare to serve your application on `https://sample-app.yourdomain.com`, on your DNS provider create a CNAME record with the name `sample-app` and value `1234567890.your-cluster-name-7da6f229.onmulti.cloud`.
+On the cluster details page in the console, note the "GSLB DNS" value.
+The value should look similar to `1234567890.your-cluster-name-7da6f229.onmulti.cloud` once  the cluster is done creating.
+This is the internal DNS name for your future ingress.
+But for the TLS setup to work, you'll also need an CNAME alias for it, using host name of your choice.
+For example, if you prepare to serve your application on `https://sample-app.yourdomain.com`, create a CNAME record in your DNS provider with the name `sample-app` and value `1234567890.your-cluster-name-7da6f229.onmulti.cloud`.

 !!!
 Note
-    If you check DNS resolution at this point, e.g. `dig sample-app.yourdomain.com`, you should be able to see that the name resolves to one or more cloud specific load balancers.
+    If you check the DNS resolution at this point, e.g. `dig sample-app.yourdomain.com`, you should be able to see that the name resolves to one or more cloud-specific load balancers.

 ## Deployment

 It's a rather bare-bones setup consisting of 2-replica deployment, a service description for that deployment, and an ingress resource to publish that service.
-Change value `sample-app.yourdomain.com` to the DNS CNAME you created before, and deploy everything else as-is to your cluster.
+Change value `sample-app.yourdomain.com` to the DNS CNAME that you created before, and deploy everything else as-is to your cluster.

 ```yaml
 apiVersion: apps/v1